kxr/ocp4_setup_upi_kvm/README.md

 done
 ~~~

-Similarly to disable the auto starting of VMs, you can run:
+Similarly, to disable the auto starting of VMs, you can run:

 ~~~
 for vm in $(virsh list --all --name --autostart | grep "."); do